mrismanaziz/Reforestation/README.md

-## I was going to get a brain transplant, but I changed my mind
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.